top of page

 AI TEACHING POLICY PHILOSOPHY

 Artificial intelligence (AI) should be leveraged to augment human potential rather than replace it.
-When used appropriately and contextually, AI can support, enhance, and expand our learning and teaching experiences.
+When used appropriately and contextually, AI supports, enhances, and expands our learning and teaching experiences.
 Given that the public sector is leaning in towards its usage, it is my responsibility as an instructor to expose students to and nurture their skill development of AI related tasks in both academic and professional settings.

 TEACHING HONORS